-PROJECT NOW, INC. 418 19TH Street Rock Island, Illinois 61201 (309)793-6391
+PROJECT NOW, INC. 1830 2nd Ave Rock Island, Illinois 61201 (309)793-6391

-1. G eneral Information - (If additional space is needed, attach schedule)
+1. General Information - (If additional space is needed, attach schedule)

-A. A. By whom is the Catering Lease to be executed (if awarded)?
+A. By whom is the Catering Lease to be executed (if awarded)?

-1. Individual?
-Name:

-Address:
+Addre SS:

+2. Partnership?
+Corporation?

-2. Partnership?(List names, addresses, titles, Corporation?and percent of ownership)
+(List names, addresses, titles, and percent of ownership)

 Name: Title

-%Ownership

-Title

 Address: %Ownership

 Name: Title

+Address: Title%Ownership

+Name: Title

 Address: %Ownership

 Name: Title

-%Ownership
+Address: %Ownership

-B. pertinent operating and maintena ent) inspected the present sites and reviewed all nce records with the
+zed agent) inspected the present sites and reviewed all intenance records with the

-Conducted by: (Name & Title)

-Address: Telephone:
+bertiment operating and ma Date of Inspection

-C. regulations governing the operati d all Local, State, and Federal laws, and DOA rules and on of this contract and, if selected as it's Caterer, do you all accordance therewith:
+C. Have you thoroughly investigated all Local, State, and Federal laws, and \DOA rules and regulations governing the operation of this contract and, if selected as it's Caterer, do you agree to operate the Contract in full accordance therewith:

-\Department on Aging

-Part A-1, or A-2)

 II.
-Personal Information - (One completed copy required for each individual named in Form 1,
+Personal Information - (One completed copy required for each individual named in Form 1, Part A-1, or A-2)